“You will not be punished for your anger, you will be punished by your anger.” -Buddha

 How to Release Anger in a Healthy Manner

 If we know that holding in anger is bad and can be dangerous, then we might wonder how to release anger in a healthy, proper manner because we all have probably seen cases where people release their anger in an unhealthy way and do not want to do the same.
 For example, letting go of anger by exploding on another person, becoming violent, and hitting things is not a good way to release one’s anger.
-Instead, there are ways one can release anger that are safe and will not lead to embarrassment later…
+Instead, there are ways one can release the anger that is safe and will not lead to embarrassment later…

 One such way to release anger is by exercising.
 Lifting weights, running, swimming, and biking are just some of the ways that one can release anger and tension in a productive and healthy manner.